 Brian Benken is a compassionate attorney with the ability to make the nightmare of becoming a convicted felon seem less frightening.
-With over 30 years of trial experience, Brian Benken knows what it takes to win a case or have it dismissed.
+With over 30 years of trial experience, Brian Benken is a veteran who knows how to navigate the legal process.

 The Benken Law Firm defends clients of felony crimes in every area across Harris County and surrounding counties such as West University Place, Spring Valley Village, Goldcrest, Houston, Greater East End and many more.
 To schedule a free case consultation with The Benken Law Firm, call (713) 223 - 4051 today.

 Aggravated robbery, sometimes referred to as armed robbery, is an elevated robbery charge.
 You can’t define aggravated robbery without first defining robbery.
 Section 29.02 of the Texas Penal Code defines robbery as the: